edulim/Linux-Immersion/AUDIO/README.md

 setup the required kernel module.

-2. `record` uses the PCM device called `looprec`, which is an output loopback device defined in `.asoundrc`.
+2. `record` uses the PCM device called `looprec`, which is an output loopback device defined in `~/.asoundrc`.
 If you aren't using that config file, you may need to change the device used for recording loopback, depending on you custom configuration.